Best Wood For CNC Routing: Ultimate Guide

 Cutting speed & feed rate

-It’s important to determine the right feed rate as when woodworking, low feeds can risk burn marks while high feeds can increase the risk of splintering.
+It’s important to determine the right feed rate when woodworking, low feeds can risk burn marks while high feeds can increase the risk of splintering.

 Some CNC machine manufacturers state the suitable feeds for different materials in their documentation, but you can also use online forums and feed calculators to get a better understanding.